 The Regional State Administrative Agencies issue licences to private actors producing round-the-clock child welfare services.
 The nationwide licences are applied for at the National Supervisory Authority for Welfare and Health (Valvira).
 The Regional State Administrative Agencies and Valvira supervise the local authorities in the arrangement of services.

-The National Institute for Health and Welfare supports the local authorities in the implementation of the Child Welfare Act for example by administering Handbook for child protection, a web service intended for child welfare professionals.
+The Finnish Institute for Health and Welfare supports the local authorities in the implementation of the Child Welfare Act for example by administering Handbook for child protection, a web service intended for child welfare professionals.

 Furthermore, various organisations participate both in the production and development of the services.